hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 # Code example 3

 Let's say we have several open positions and lots of CVs to deal with.
+Here's an updated version of the code that can compare multiple CVs.

-Here's an udpdated version of the code that can compare multiple CVs.
+Again, the code was mostly written by AI.
+I gave it the code above, and told it something like "Make it possible to evaluate multiple candidates for the same job, and then compare the candidates and give a final recommendation".
+The resulting code worked fine, but I made some tweaks to the prompts.

 ```javascript
 import { config } from "dotenv";